-In a new Firefox Private Browsing window connect to http://auction.f5.com.
-You may need to connect more than once to receive the block page, make a note of the Support ID.
+In a new Firefox Private Browsing window connect to https://hackazon.f5demo.com.
+You may need to connect more than once to receive the block page, make a note of the last four digits of the Support ID.
+Why did you receive the block page?

-In the BIG-IP Administrative Interface go to Security->Event Logs->Application->Requests and click on the magnifying glass to expand the search filter.
+In the BIG-IP Administrative Interface go to Security > Event Logs > Application > Requests and click on the magnifying glass to expand the search filter.
 Enter the Support ID and click Apply Filter.